microsoft/fluentui/packages/office-ui-fabric-react/src/components/Calendar/docs/CalendarBestPractices.md

 ### Layout
 - Don’t break the control apart.
-- Include up and down arrow and chevron to make the calendar control collapsible
+- Include an up and down arrow for navigating between time ranges and a chevron to make the calendar collapsible.

 ### Content